VikVentor/Inventory-Robot-UNO-Q/README.md

 - So, what made the drastic difference?
 - **Use Data Augmentation: Data augmentation helps prevent overfitting by artificially increasing the variety and size of your dataset.
 It makes models more robust and better at handling real-world variations**
+- Reduced model size from 11MB to 106KB
+- - Faster training time.

 ---